jaipandya/SublimeTutor/tutorial/chapter_5_3.md

 Exercise
 ---------

-1. In the exercise block above, select the first line that contains underscores (Use the word selection command you learned in previous chapters for that).
+1. In the exercise block above, put your cursor on the first line that contains a series of underscores.
 2. Now first press `Ctrl + E` so 10 hyphens take the place of find term.
 3. Now go to the fourth line which has series of tilda `~` characters in it.
 4. Press `Ctrl + D` to select this term.